madsfranzen/lunar-intern-challenge/README.md

 Push your solution to a public GitHub repo (or private and invite us) and share the link, or zip the folder and email it.

 Good luck – and have fun! ✨

+---

+## 🤖 Notes on my use of AI

+I use AI extensively while developing and learning, primarily as a conversational pair-programmer/mentor.
+I do **not** use inline AI code completion or other tools inside my editor.
+I prefer an external workflow (ChatGPT, Gemini, or similar in a separate window) because I feel that it lets **me** control the context and lead the conversation much better.
+I form my own ideas and hypotheses first, then show the most relevant code or questions to the AI - similar to how you’d discuss a problem with a human mentor rather than handing them all your files and asking them to “fix this.”

+In this challenge, AI was particularly helpful for working with Apollo and GraphQL, which I had not used before - it was a huge help to me, making it easy and fast for me to figure out how to interact with Apollo.
+I used AI for guidance on React patterns as well inspiration for UI pieces.
+My workflow is to ask for clean, minimal examples with focus on best practices and maintainability, then adapt those suggestions to fit the project and the specific problem.
+I like to make the AI play devil’s advocate against both my ideas and its own, helping me view problems from multiple perspectives.

+I feel that this workflow allows me to work quickly, develop clean and efficient solutions, and maintain a clear view of the big picture, while taking full ownership of my code.